JoseBlanca/uv_seminar/README.md

 # ///
 ```

-You might try to write this comment manually (not a trivial thing to do) and you might try to run the script with ```python scripts/mandelbrot.py```, but that would fail, again.
+You might try to write this comment manually (not a trivial thing to do), just use `uv` and everything will be fixed for you.
-Why?
-Because although the script now describes which are the dependencies, the `python` command will ignore the comment.
-So, what's the point then?
-We'll, just use `uv` and everything will be fixed for you.

-First, `uv` can add the dependencies to the file for us.
+`uv` can add the dependencies to the file for us.

 ```bash
 $ uv add --script scripts/mandelbrot.py 'matplotlib' 'numpy' Updated `scripts/mandelbrot.py`
 ```

-Now uv has added the dependencies comment for us to the file and moreover, if we run the script using uv, it will get and use the required libraries for us.
 *`uv` add* is the way to add dependencies to a script or project.
+Now `uv` has added the dependencies comment for us to the file and, if we run the script using `uv`, it will get and use the required libraries for us.

 ```bash
 $ uv run scripts/mandelbrot.py